mirjak/draft-dhc-dhcpv4-over-dhcpv6-ra/draft-ietf-dhc-dhcpv4-over-dhcpv6-ra.md

 ~~~
 {: #fig_4o6RA_RA title="Topology broken path" artwork-align="center"}

-As shown in {{fig_4o6RA_RA}}, the introduction of 4o6 at the
-edge of the IPv6 network hides the L2 network from the DHCPv6 RA.

 In order to preserve the topology information, it is RECOMMENDED that the
 implementation of 4o6RA is combined with the implementation of LDRA {{RFC6221}}
 and that the implementation has a mechanism for LDRA to get interface information